confluentinc/examples/security/rbac/docs/index.rst

 Here is a summary of the delta configurations and required role bindings, by service.

-.. note:: For simplicity, this demo uses the Hash Login service instead of LDAP.
+.. note:: For simplicity, this example uses the Hash Login service instead of LDAP.
 If you are using LDAP in your environment, extra configurations are required.

 Broker
 ~~~~~~